 Support and guide the Education department and other relevant projects and service provider in introducing and exercise a social accountability tool to promote project intervention particularly for enrolment enhancement.

 Provide policy recommendations and guidance to strategic planning and positioning on PTCs, Mother Groups, Father Groups and other stakeholders training and education initiatives by closely working with the relevant project stakeholders.

+Recommend to the Project Director of the PIU the payments that need to be made to transport service providers for the provision of transport services to beneficiaries under Component 2.

 Any other task relevant to the position and as per requirement.